 - Oversee and manage all aspects of fundraising, including major gifts, corporate and foundation gifts, fundraising events, planned giving, and other;

 - Work closely with the CEO, Marketing Communications team, and Advancement Team to coordinate effective stewardship and cultivation of current, former, and potential leads;

 - Personally cultivate, solicit, and steward major gifts from a portfolio of high-net-worth individuals, foundations, and corporations;

-- Supervise development and execution of a major gift and foundation pipeline including: identifying existing and potential major donors and funders, creating individual stewardship and solicitation plans, prospecting for capital and restricted funding, and managing ongoing relationships;
+- Supervise development and execution of a major gift and foundation pipeline, including identifying existing and potential major donors and funders, creating individual stewardship and solicitation plans, prospecting for capital and restricted funding, directly soliciting or preparing the CEO for solicitation meetings, and managing ongoing relationships;

 - Supervise direct mail and membership programs to increase membership via traditional and digital campaigns;

 - Supervise Grant Manager and create strategies to obtain grant funding from foundations, corporations, and government agencies;

 - Increase corporate sponsorships;